-No matter what activity you are enjoying - staying warm is just as important as being comfortable or having fun!
+No matter what activity you enjoy, staying warm is just as important as being comfortable or having fun!
 In fact, staying warm is a matter of safety.
-Keep reading for valuable insights into the power of insulation during cold weather!
+Read on for valuable insights into the power of insulation during cold weather.

 Down is not the same as feathers.
 It's a material from the undercoat of birds, a natural material with amazing warming and ventilating capabilities.
 In production the down is formed into clusters that both keeps the warm air trapped while at the same time allowing the air to travel through so that you don’t get overheated.
 Down clothing is also “feathery” light keeping you flexible and comfortable all day without weighing you down.
 Down clothing is optimal in dry conditions, a downside is it takes longer to dry and isn’t as efficient at repelling moisture.
 The warming capabilities of down clothing are often described by its fill power.